C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 All items are reproduced in their entirety.
 The sole criterion for inclusion of an item has been whether Lewis’s name makes any sort of appearance in it, including single brief and perhaps insignificant mentions.

 The facsimile pages underlying these transcripts are available HERE (Dropbox folder).
-The collection of facsimiles includes Lewis’s contributions.
+The collection of facsimiles includes Lewis’s contributions (excepting the letter of 11 December 1942).
 Pictured left is the page that features his poem “On the Atomic Bomb”, published in the last issue of 1945.

 In addition, here are two facsimile collections from The Spectator that may also be of interest to readers of C. S. Lewis:

 1. A controversy that started in November 1944 with a pseudonymous piece entitled” “What the Soldier Thinks” and continued for more than two months; Lewis’s contribution appeared on 29 December 1944 under the title “Private Bates” and a critical response followed two weeks later.

 2. Fourteen consecutive pages from The Spectator of 29 April 1955 featuring a series of eight articles under the general title “Cambridge Christians”.
 Lewis is neither explicitly mentioned nor included as an author in these articles; for an explanation of their relevance see my introductory note on Lewis’s related April 1955 essay “Lilies that Fester”.